Putin critic Navalny fights for life, aides suspect poisoning | Politics

 Putin critic Navalny fights for life, aides suspect poisoning

-Kremlin critic Alexei Navalny was fighting for his life in a Siberian hospital on Thursday after drinking tea that allies said they think was laced with poison.
-A fierce critic of President Vladimir Putin, Navalny started feeling ill on a plane returning to Moscow from Tomsk in Siberia on Wednesday morning.
-He was carried off the plane on a stretcher after it made an emergency landing at Omsk.
+Navalny, a fierce critic of President Vladimir Putin and his lieutenants, began feeling ill on a plane to Moscow on Thursday morning after drinking tea at an airport cafe in the Siberian city of Tomsk.
+His condition became so serious that the plane made an emergency landing at the city of Omsk, en route to Moscow, where he was carried off on a stretcher.

-Kira Yarmysh, his spokeswoman, said he was in intensive care in a serious but stable condition, and on an artificial lung ventilator in a hospital in Omsk, about 2,200 km (1370 miles) east of Moscow.
+Kira Yarmysh, his spokeswoman, said he was in intensive care in a serious but stable condition, and on an artificial lung ventilator in a hospital in the city, about 2,200 km (1370 miles) east of the Russian capital.
 "We assume that Alexei was poisoned with something mixed into his tea.
 It was the only thing that he drank in the morning.
 Alexei is now unconscious," Yarmysh said.

+Kremlin spokesman Dmitry Peskov said any poisoning would need to be confirmed by laboratory tests and that doctors were doing everything they could to help Navalny.
+He wished him a speedy recovery.
+The incident coincides with a political crisis in Belarus, a close Russian ally, and comes ahead of regional Russian elections next month.

+Some anti-Kremlin protesters in Russia's far east have started chanting "Long live Belarus!" in support of the protesters in Minsk, 9,000 km (5,590 miles) to the west.
+"Putin is scared," said an EU diplomat, who declined to be named.
+"He is sending a message to his own people not to try do at home what they see on TV from Belarus."

-Doctors gave contradictory information about his condition, saying it had stabilised and that he was in a coma but also that there was still a threat to his life and they were working to save him.
-Navalny's wife Yulia flew from Moscow to be with him, but Yarmysh said hospital officials had so far prevented her from seeing her husband, citing a lack of patient consent.
+Doctors gave contradictory information about Navalny's condition, saying it had stabilised and that he was in a coma, but also that there was still a threat to his life and they were working to save him.
+Navalny's wife Yulia flew from Moscow to be with him.
+Yarmysh said hospital officials had so far prevented Navalny's personal doctor, who had also flown in, from seeing him.

+Doctors were also refusing to discharge him so that he could be flown to Europe for emergency treatment, she said.
+The hospital said his condition meant he could not be moved for now.
+HISTORY OF POISONINGS

 There is a long history of Kremlin foes being poisoned or falling ill after suspected poisonings.
-They include Alexander Litvinenko, who died in London in 2006 after drinking tea laced with polonium-210, and Sergei Skripal, a former double agent who was poisoned with a nerve agent in 2018 in Salisbury, England.
+They include Sergei Skripal, a former double agent poisoned with a nerve agent in 2018 in Salisbury, England, and Alexander Litvinenko, a Kremlin critic who died in London in 2006 after drinking green tea laced with polonium-210.

-The Kremlin has repeatedly denied involvement in those and other incidents, calling them anti-Russian provocations.
-It said on Thursday that doctors were doing everything they could to help Navalny and wished him a speedy recovery.

-Police said they had not yet opened an investigation into his suspected poisoning.
-A regional health ministry spokeswoman, Tatyana Shakirova, confirmed that Navalny has been hospitalised in Omsk and said doctors assessed his condition as serious.
+Police said they had not yet opened an investigation.
+A regional health ministry spokeswoman, Tatyana Shakirova, said doctors in Omsk had assessed his condition as serious and were doing everything possible to stabilise him.
+She said the cause of his illness was not yet clear but poisoning had not been ruled out.

-"Doctors are doing everything possible to stabilise his condition," she said.
-"The poisoning version is one of several versions being considered.
-It's not possible now to say what the reason was."
-Navalny, a 44-year-old lawyer and anti-corruption activist, has served many stints in jail for organising anti-Kremlin protests and has been physically attacked in the street by pro-government activists.

-SCREAMING IN PAIN Passenger Pavel Lebedev posted an account of what he saw on social media.
+MOTIONLESS Pavel Lebedev, a passenger on the flight with Navalny, posted an account of what he saw on social media.

 ALSO READ